Chef Resume Example

 Use reverse chronological format.
 Lead with a strong summary, then list experience with quantified achievements, followed by education, skills, and certifications.
 Keep it to one page unless you have 15+ years of executive chef experience.

-Ready to Optimize Your Chef Resume?
+Ready to Build Your Chef Resume?

 Prepare for Chef Interviews